 That feeling of being lost in a North African medina before turning the corner to find a great little souk or maybe street vendor is worth getting lost for.
 I often get excited when stumbling across a new bar or coffee shop, so much so it usually requires some celebration!

-Fossil hunting on a beach or quarry is a modern form of exploration, crack open a rock and it is possible that something human eyes have never seen will be revealed.
+Fossil hunting on a beach or quarry is a modern form of exploration.
+Split open a rock, and it is possible that something human eyes have never seen is revealed.
 That is true discovery and if it that isn’t exciting enough then I suggest checking your pulse!

 The World is fall of small discoveries, a few are large ones, some will be personal others genuinely new which nobody else has experienced but without exception they are discoveries.